hjurie/crypto-client/README.md

 # crypto-client
-CryptoQl with rest API built Apollo
+Client for ther CryptoQl API built with Apollo